 Efficient shortage prices play a key role in establishing economic signals to guide investment and retirement decisions in the long-term, facilitating optimal interchange and generator commitments in the short-run, and efficiently compensating flexible resources.
-Compensating flexible resources efficiently will be increasingly important as the penetration of renewable
+Compensating flexible resources efficiently will be increasingly important as the penetration of renewable resources increases.
+The output of most renewable resources is intermittent and increases supply uncertainty, which will likely increase the frequency of reserve shortages.

-While MISO has experienced a few energy shortages, reserve shortages in (co-optimized) energy and ancillary markets are much more common (i.e., RTOs will hold less reserves than required rather than not serving the energy demand).
+While MISO has experienced few energy shortages, reserve shortages in (co-optimized) energy and ancillary markets are much more common (i.e., RTOs will hold less reserves than required rather than not serving the energy demand).
 When an RTO is short of reserves, the value of the foregone reserves should set the reserve market clearing price and be embedded in all highervalue products, including energy.
 This value is established in the reserve demand curve for each reserve product, so efficient shortage pricing requires properly valued reserve demand curves.

-The most highly valued reserve demand curve in MISO is the total Operating Reserve Demand Curve (ORDC).
-Shortages of total operating reserves are the most severe reserve shortages and the most likely to impact pricing during capacity emergencies.
+MISO's shortage pricing is based on its total Operating Reserve Demand Curve (ORDC).
 An efficient ORDC should: a) reflect the marginal reliability value of reserves at each shortage level; b) consider all supply contingencies, including multiple simultaneous contingencies; and c) have no artificial discontinuities that can lead to excessively volatile outcomes.
 The marginal reliability value of reserves at any shortage level is equal to the expected value of lost load.
 This is equal to the following product at each reserve level:

-Net value of lost load (VOLL) \ the probability of losing load.
+Net value of lost load (VOLL) the probability of losing load